Pawel-96/Avcorr/README.md

 <a id="1">[1]</a>
 E. Gaztanaga.
 High-Order Galaxy Correlation Functions in the APM Galaxy Survey.
 Monthly Notices of the Royal Astronomical Society, 268:913, June 1994. doi: 10.1093/mnras/268.4.913.

+<a id="2">[2]</a>
+P. Drozda, W. A. Hellwing, and M. Bilicki.
+Anisotropic counts-in-cells in redshift space: A new route to cosmological constraints from galaxy surveys, 2025.
+URL https://arxiv.org/abs/ 2506.01762.